TotallyInformation/node-red-contrib-uibuilder/docs/walkthrough1.md

 Now that you have the basics running, it is time to look at the front-end code.
 The important points to remember are:

 * The code is completely standard web code using HTML, CSS and JavaScript (and any libraries you might choose to use).
 * There is a JavaScript helper library `uibuilderfe.js` that provides the magic connections between the front and back ends.
 See the technical docs for more information.
+A second library called `socket.io` or `socket.io-client` is also needed in order to enable the communications.
-* All of the front-end code for a uibuilder node instance is stored in a single folder (with some pre-defined sub-folders).
+* All of the front-end code for a uibuilder node instance is stored in a single folder (with some pre-defined and any desired sub-folders).

 There are two ways to look at and change the content of an instance's root folder (which, remember, sits on the Node-RED server).

 1. Use the built-in "Edit Files" button in the uibuilder Editor panel.

-   This is best for quick edits and maybe if your server is remote and you do not have ease access to files on it normally.
+   This is best for quick edits and maybe if your server is remote and you do not have easy access to files on it normally.
    However, it is not the best experience as your code starts to get longer and it does not let you keep multiple files open.

    1. Click on the "Edit Files" button
    2. Select a file to edit from the drop-down.
 Noting that you can also change which folder to look in.
-      The folder called "root" is the root folder and should contain a `package.json` file.
+      The folder called "root" is the root folder for this node instance and should contain a `package.json` file, `src` and `dist` folders.
-      The folder called "src" will be the one you will most commonly use.
+      The folder called `src` will be the one you will most commonly use unless you are using a more complex template and framework such as Svelte.

-      See the uibuilder documentation for more details about the instance folders, what they mean and how to make use of them.
+      See the [web-app workflow](web-app-workflow#code-folders) documentation for more details about the instance folders, what they mean and how to make use of them.

    3. In the `index.html` file, change the the line that says `<h1>uibuilder Blank Template</h1>` to `<h1>My Data-Driven Web App</h1>`.
    4. Click the "Save" button.